dandisy/webcore/README.md

 download it in https://github.com/dandisy/webcore-sample

-or for better CMS structure, using https://github.com/dandisy/elogui
+or for better user experience CMS structure, with https://github.com/dandisy/elogui or https://github.com/dandisy/webcore-presentation

 download it in https://github.com/dandisy/webcore-cms